-The following two scenarios are used to test the capability of changing selections as a part of the 14-hour test:
+The following two scenarios were used for testing the capability of changing selections:

 - 1. Voter voids the first set of selections and casts a vote for the second set of selections - 2.
 Voter voids the first two sets of selections and cast a vote for the final selection